christian-nickerson/vu1-monitor/README.md

     `pipx` is used to install Python CLI applications globally while still isolating them in virtual environments. `pipx` will manage upgrades and uninstalls of `vu1-monitor`.
 If `pipx` is not already installed, you can follow any of the options in the official [pipx installation instructions](https://pipx.pypa.io/stable/installation/).

-2. `vu1-monitor` is a python CLI application and supports 3.10+
+2. `vu1-monitor` is a python CLI application and supports 3.10+.
-3. `vu1-monitor` is a "VU" application and expects the `vu-server` to be running
+3. `vu1-monitor` is a "VU" application and expects the `vu-server` to be running.

     To run `vu-server`, you can follow the [instructions to install and run the application](https://vudials.com/)

 4. GPU support is handled differently per device type.

     - Nvidia GPUs will need the `nvidia-smi`.
-    - AMD GPUs are supported natively through their drivers
+    - AMD GPUs are supported natively through their drivers.

 ### Install